 All this being said, it may benefit you to take an Uber late at night when other taxis have stopped driving.
 Additionally, Uber has luxury vehicles that resemble limos if you’re trying to ride in style.
 Keep in mind that the added luxury will cost you more.

 The good news is that Japan is known for its polite drivers.
-You won’t hear a lot of yelling and honking in Tokyo like you would in other capital cities around the world.
+You won’t hear a lot of yelling and honking in Tokyo like in other capital cities around the world.
 You also won’t see many aggressive drivers jumping in front of other vehicles and causing unnecessary accidents.

 Frequently Asked Questions about Japan Taxi: